adamwan-nexplore/guidebook-nxp-hk/how-we-hire/ui-ux-assignment.md

 ### Technical Requirements

-- It must be development-ready (i.e. engineers should be able to develop the applications based on your wireframes)
+- It must be development-ready (i.e. engineers should be able to develop the applications based on your mockups)
 - You are free to use any resources
-- Your wireframes should be in `Figma`
+- Your mockups should be in `Figma`
-- You can consider providing some descriptions on each wireframe
+- You can consider providing some descriptions on each mockups

 ---